grafana/loki/docs/sources/clients/promtail/scraping.md

 Before using `gcplog` target, GCP should be [configured](../gcplog-cloud) with pubsub subscription to receive logs from.

-It also support `relabeling` and `pipeline` stages just like other targets.
+It also supports `relabeling` and `pipeline` stages just like other targets.

 When Promtail receives GCP logs the labels that are set on the GCP resources are available as internal labels.
 Like in the example above, the `__project_id` label from a GCP resource was transformed into a label called `project` through `relabel_configs`.
 See [Relabeling](#relabeling) for more information.